seifunaru/Seifu_PublicData/SL_TermsOfUse.md

 ## To summarize: You may grant Seifu Launcher permission to access Patreon as a third-party app.

 You may grant the Seifu Launcher access to your Patreon account information.
 Patreon accounts can be related to other third-party applications such as Google, YouTube, Facebook, Instagram, Twitter, and Twitch, in order for some Patreon features to operate.
-For further information regarding Patreon accounts, check ot [https://www.patreon.com/policy/legal?gclid=Cj0KCQiA8ICOBhDmARIsAEGI6o3as7mJf2FuA1jRp4i-v2RZU_XEChprPZo0BDVmJaWEoLsXNaHha9kaAkHhEALw_wcB](Patreon Terms of Service).
+For further information regarding Patreon accounts, check [https://www.patreon.com/policy/legal?gclid=Cj0KCQiA8ICOBhDmARIsAEGI6o3as7mJf2FuA1jRp4i-v2RZU_XEChprPZo0BDVmJaWEoLsXNaHha9kaAkHhEALw_wcB](Patreon Terms of Service).

 # Redistribution.